ianwolf99/maavi/README.md

 # Brief Introduction
 - This is all in one tool for common to advanced to OWASP TOP 10 Vulnerabilities to obfuscated payloads identifcation
-- It saves time and provide true results
-- It shows what kind of dangers is lurking into your web or paramter
+- It saves time and provide true results and shows what kind of dangers is lurking into your web &/or paramter

 # Vulnerablities Assessment
 - Automatically scan/fuzz for common to Advanced Vulnerabilities to OWASP TOP 10 Vulnerabilities for